streamnative/function-mesh-website/docs/connectors/run-connector.md

 #### Upload NAR or JAR packages

-Use the `pulsar-admin` CLI tool to upload the NAR or uber JAR package to the package management service.
+Use the `pulsar-admin` CLI tool to upload the NAR or uber JAR package to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

-This example shows how to upload the NAR package of the `my-sink` connector to the package management service.
+This example shows how to upload the NAR package of the `my-sink` connector to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

 ```bash
 bin/pulsar-admin packages upload sink://public/default/my-sink@1.0 --path "/path/to/package-file" --description PACKAGE_DESCRIPTION